emilioziniades/favia/README.md

 # `favia` 🪸

-_Still very much a work in progress_
+**NOTE: I am no longer developing this project.
+If you are looking for a static site generator written in Rust that has all the features described below and much, much, much more, I recommend you check out [zola](https://getzola.org). **

 Sometimes I have some content, and I want to stick it into a website.
 I'd prefer not to wade into some JavaScript framework simply to glue content and html together.
-I would especially prefer not to write css directly.
 So I made `favia`.

 `favia` is a lightweight static site generator written in Rust.
-It is zero-config, and has [Tailwind](https://tailwindcss.com/) built-in, with no nodejs dependency, thanks to the awesome [Railwind](https://github.com/pintariching/railwind) project.
-Simply describe your [Tera](https://tera.netlify.app/) templates with Tailwind utility classes, as well as your content in markdown, and `favia` stiches them together.
+It is zero-config.
+Simply describe your [Tera](https://tera.netlify.app/) templates, as well as your content in markdown, and `favia` stiches them together.

 ## quickstart